-- Readmission to the university is not guaranteed and is subject to a satisfactory record of conduct.
+- Re-admission to the university is not guaranteed and is subject to a satisfactory record of conduct.
 Re-enrolling students may be required to provide additional information upon the request of the Admission Review Committee.
-Regardless of a student’s qualifications, if any student has experienced major or continuing difficulties while enrolled at another institution or with other authorities since their last enrollment, their application for re-admission may be denied.
+Regardless of their qualifications, if any student has been involved in significant or persistent conduct-related activity while enrolled at another institution or with other authorities since their last enrollment, their application for re-admission may be denied.

-The Student Code of Conduct applies to all members of the University community, as well as their guests.
-Student are responsible for the behavior of their guests and may be held accountable for any misconduct by their guests.
-Visitors and guests of the University are also protected by the Community Standards, and may initiate grievances for violations of the Code of Conduct committed against them.
+The Student Code of Conduct applies to all members of Franklin’s campus community, including their guests; students are responsible for the behavior of their guests and may be held accountable for any misconduct committed by them.
+Visitors and guests of the University are also protected by Community Standards processes, and may initiate conduct reports as victims of violations committed against them.

-The University strives to provide a safe, pleasant, and secure environment for all members of the University community.
+Franklin University strives to provide a safe, pleasant, and secure environment for all members of its community.
 A University official may enter and search campus premises if there is reason to believe that the premises are being used for an illegal purpose, a purpose that violates health or safety regulations, or interferes with normal University operation.
 Evidence found in such a search may be confiscated and used in disciplinary and/or criminal proceedings.

 - Threat, danger and/or injury to self or others.